Reising Submachine Gun: Good Initiative, Bad Design

 Frequently Asked Questions

-The Reising SMG was adopted by the US Marine Corps primarily due to its significantly lower cost, being approximately 25% cheaper than the Thompson submachine gun.
-This budget-driven decision led to the procurement of thousands of units during the early stages of World War II.
+The US Marine Corps adopted the H&R Reising submachine gun primarily due to its significantly lower cost compared to the Thompson submachine gun, making it a more budget-friendly option during the early stages of World War II.

-What were the main design and reliability issues of the Reising SMG?
+What were the major design flaws of the Reising submachine gun?

-Key issues included a finish that rusted easily, a complicated safety and magazine release, an awkward under-mounted charging handle, and limited magazine capacity (15-20 rounds).
-Poor parts fitting also resulted in non-interchangeable components, hindering field repairs.
+The Reising suffered from several critical flaws, including a finish that rusted easily, a complicated operation with a difficult safety and magazine release, an awkward under-mounted charging handle, and poor parts fitting that led to non-interchangeable components, hindering field repairs.

-What are the different models of the Reising Submachine Gun?
+Were there different models of the Reising submachine gun?

-The primary models were the M50, featuring a short barrel and large compensator; the M55, distinguished by its wire folding stock; and the M60, a semi-automatic-only version with a longer barrel designed for law enforcement and civilian markets to avoid NFA regulations.
+Yes, three main versions were produced: the M50 with a standard stock and barrel, the M55 featuring a wire folding stock, and the M60, which was a semi-automatic-only model with a longer barrel designed for law enforcement use to bypass NFA regulations.

 More General Videos You Might Like